flatironinstitute/kachery-p2p/doc/beta_testing_instructions.md

 The shape of this array should be `(500, 500, 2)`.

-Verify that if you run this script again, the file does not need to be re-downloaded.
+Verify that if you run this script again, the file does not need to be re-downloaded (the file will be loaded much more quickly).

 Now we'll go for something larger (600 MB):